Sandung: festival

 The sandung is an integral part of the Tiwah dead festival.
 The Tiwah is the most important festival of the Ngaju people, where the soul of the dead is ensured safe journey to paradise.
 During the Tiwah ceremony, the bones of the dead are dug from the cemetery and carried back to the village.
 The bones will be purified, cleaned and anointed with oil and gold dust by their closest kin e.g. their children or their grandchildren.
 After the purification, the bones are carefully wrapped in cloth and placed in the sandung.

 Modernity

 Since the mid-1960s, the increasing availability of cements means that cement ossuaries are becoming more popular.
 These are usually of sandung munduk type, the type of sandung which stands on ground.
 Fragments of tile and mirror are pressed into the drying cement to decorate it.
-As more Dayak people adopt Christianity or Islam, sandung is becoming more rare, but still can seen in few place of Central Borneo/Kalimantan.
-Many ancient sandung and sapundu (mortuary pole) are stolen because of its historic value.
+As more Dayak people adopt Christianity or Islam, sandung is becoming rarer, but can still be seen in a few place of Central Borneo/Kalimantan.
+Many ancient sandung and sapundu (mortuary pole) are stolen because of their historic value.